So you think you want an MGB or V8?

 Refitted the shoes and the drum, reconnected the EeziBleed, opened the nipple, and this time fluid came out.
 Very soon just an occasional tiny bubble, and only a few of them, so tightened that side.
 Got underneath and bled the other side without any problems.
 Stuck my leg into the car to check the foot brake and gave it quite a hard prod - and after a moments resistance it went to the floor with the sound of fluid gushing from the back!
 Drum off again, and this time it was the rear piston that had passed fluid, fortunately not spraying the new shoes.
 So shoes off yet again, piston pushed back in again - this time with the bleed nipple undone so that they would both go all the way in.
 The last time I may not have done that so perhaps the rear piston wasn't fully in.
 But then I was able to fit the shoes and the drum (admittedly with the adjuster backed right off being new shoes) and adjust them up so I can't really see how the pistons hadn't been in properly - worrying.
 Refitted shoes and drum, re-adjusted and re-bled.
 Tried the foot pedal again and this time it was OK, and to be as sure as I could be ran the engine (to 'refill' the servo) and pressed down hard and still OK.

 Each shoe has the friction material bonded or riveted offset to one end of the back-plate.
 The 'empty' portion of the back-plate denotes its leading edge, that is, the end which a point on the drum will pass first when the car is travelling forward.
-Thus the front shoe has its leading edge or 'empty' portion uppermost and the back shoe has it at the bottom as indicated in these images (click to enlarge).
+Thus the front shoe has its leading edge or 'empty' portion uppermost and the back shoe has it at the bottom as indicated in these images (click to enlarge), and that is the situation for both sides of the car.

-One useful tip is to cut a slot in the end of the adjuster with a hacksaw, then you can use a screwdriver from the front to fully remove it for cleaning and greasing and refitting instead of groping round the back with a spanner and only being able to turn it 1/4 or 1/2 turn at a time.
+Tip: Cut a slot in the end of the adjuster with a hacksaw, then you can use a screwdriver from the front to fully remove it for cleaning and greasing and refitting instead of groping round the back with a spanner and only being able to turn it 1/4 or 1/2 turn at a time.
 Cleaned and lubricated regularly (at least once per year) the adjuster should never be seized or even stiff.
 I remove mine completely, clean it, then smear copper grease into the threads and screw it fully back in.
-Then I smear some more copper grease on the exposed threads at the back, which not only protects them from corrosion, but also as you screw the adjuster back out again to adjust the shoes the grease on the back forms a 'collar' which prevents water and corrosion working its way into the threads.
+Then I smear some more copper grease on the exposed threads at the back, which not only protects them from corrosion, but also as you screw the adjuster back out again (a doddle with this 1/4" square ratchet spanner) to adjust the shoes the grease on the back forms a 'collar' which prevents water and corrosion working its way into the threads.

 Screw in the adjusters until the shoes just rub on the drums, at this point I pump the brakes and pull on the handbrake a couple of times then strike the drums with a mallet to ensure the shoes are centralised.
 Experience will tell you how much to pull up your adjusters, after a short run they should be barely warm and definitely not hot.
 Cars seem to vary, for example my V8 has to have the adjusters one flat looser than the roadster or they overheat.
-Finally adjust the screw at the handbrake end of the cable.
-The first click should not add any retardation, that way you know the brakes are fully off when the lever is fully down.
-The 2nd click should start to add retardation and should be fully on in five or six clicks.
+Finally adjust the cable at the cabin-lever end.

 See here for information on the handbrake levers.